City Budget 2022

 We have an aesthetic and sound barrier type question….
 Would our city consider consider a somewhat attractive facade that may also act as a sound barrier attached or built into the cement retaining wall at top of 6th street at 10th Ave?
 Anything would help to stop amplifying the sound of regular speeding traffic, let alone ambulances on 10th Ave.
 It may also help soften ambulance sirens for the new high school.
 We would LOVE this improvement.
 There are so many material and design options for this

-Waldron asked over 2 years ago
+Waldron asked about 3 years ago

 Hi there, thanks for the question.
 I believe the “cement retaining wall” you referred to in your email is on private land, not public land.
 Either way, it is not the city’s practice to build sound walls.
 These walls are costly (is approx. $1,500-2,000 per linear metre) and, at a 3m height, are only effective in reducing traffic noise levels 1-2’ from ground level from the wheel well (i.e. tires, exhaust pipes and brakes).
 There is one example of a sound barrier wall (concrete base with glass top) in the city located Downtown along Stewardson Way at Tenth Street.
 This sound wall was designed and constructed by the developer of the adjacent tower for sound abatement in the public plaza.
 That being said, there are other ways to mitigate sound; sealing doors and windows or landscape treatments such as dense evergreen hedges are options that you may wish to consider.